rphle/numfu/docs/index.md

 # Getting Started with NumFu

-**NumFu** is a functional programming language designed for readable & expressive code, extensibility and ease of learning for beginners.
+**NumFu** is a functional programming language designed for readable and expressive code, extensibility, and ease of learning for beginners.

-Moreover, as sketched by its name, NumFu is perfectly suited for mathematical computing because it supports arbitrary-precision arithmetic via its powerful python runtime natively.
+As its name suggests, NumFu is ideal for mathematical computing because it natively supports arbitrary-precision arithmetic via its powerful Python runtime.

-- **Expressive syntax**: Infix operators `a + b`, spread/rest operator `...` and easy testing `---> _ == 42`
+- **Expressive syntax**: Infix operators `a + b`, spread/rest operator `...` and easy testing `---> $ == 42`
 - **Arbitrary precision arithmetic** for reliable mathematical computing
-- **First-class functions** with automatic currying partial application
+- **First-class functions** with automatic partial application
+- **Tail call optimization** for efficient recursive algorithms without stack overflow
 - **Interactive development** with a friendly REPL and amazing errors
 - **Large standard library** provided by NumFu's python bindings
 - **Minimal complexity** by only having four types: `Number`, `Boolean`, `List` and `String`